 Imagine a very specific situation.
 A young man lies down to take a nap.
 A breeze is stirring through a half-opened window, billowing the lace curtains.
 The sound of someone practicing an instrument can be heard through the window along with the noises of kids playing a ball game.
 There is a smell of muffins cooking in the next room.
 Imagine, also, that the young man knows his mother will wake him after a half hour or so.
 He is expecting then to greet his father who is coming home from a trip.
 How can we describe the feeling that young man has?
 It is tinged with melancholy, sleepiness, hunger, perhaps, anticipation, and other even vaguer emotions—feelings that have no name.
 But that exact overall feeling, indescribable though it may be, is memorable.

 There is one other context where a similar feeling might be interpreted differently by different people.
-The post-partum period is difficult for every mother.
-A new born baby sleeps little and may be hard to comfort.
-Some women mention to me in an exasperated (but not frightened) manner that at four A.M, they “feel like killing the kid.”
+The postpartum period is difficult for every mother.
+A newborn baby sleeps little and may be hard to comfort.
+Some women mention to me in an exasperated (but not frightened) manner that at 4 a.m., they “feel like killing the kid.”
 It is an understandable feeling to them; and it does not embarrass or concern them.
 However, there are others who feel terribly guilty and ashamed of the exact same thought.
-They think it is just barely possible, that they will injure their child.
-These concerns are a typical element of a post-partum depression.
+They think it is just barely possible that they will injure their child.
+These concerns are a typical element of postpartum depression.